-If you have a small problem, maybe you can get satisfactory performance by using just one block.
+If you have a small problem, maybe you can get satisfactory performance by using just one block, thus enabling the use of \syncthreads().
 You'll have to use a larger granularity, i.e. more work assigned to each thread.
-But using just one block means you're using only one SM, thus only a fraction of the potential power of the machine.
+But using just one block means you're using only one SM, thus only a fraction of the potential power of the GPU.

-If you use multiple blocks, though, your only feasible option for synchronization is to rely on returns to the host, where synchronization occurs via cudaThreadSynchronize().
-You would then have the situation outlined in the discussion of Constant memory in Section 5.3.3.5.
+If you use multiple blocks, though, your only feasible options for synchronization are to either use the global atomic operations or rely on returns to the host, where synchronization occurs via cudaThreadSynchronize().
+You would then have the situation outlined in the discussion of Constant memory in Section 5.4.3.5.

-5.5 More on the Blocks/Threads Tradeoff
+5.6 More on the Blocks/Threads Tradeoff